Law111/YoRPG_LYJ/README.md

 ### Troll
 * Subclass of Monster
-* Higher strength than Monster, lower defense
+* Higher strength than Monster

 ### Ninja
 * Subclass of Monster